• Call 423-929-7673

 When you decide to begin the bankruptcy process, the first step is to find a lawyer who is an expert in filing bankruptcy in Knoxville, TN.
 Hiring a bankruptcy lawyer can indeed be expensive, but it is worth the cost.
 This professional can guide you through what type of bankruptcy is best for your situation and what to expect throughout the process.

-How bankruptcy affects business depends upon the type of bankruptcy filed.
+How bankruptcy affects a business depends on the type of bankruptcy filed.

 5315 North Broadway